Ticlopidine: Mechanism of action

-Ticlopidine is a thienopyridine which, when metabolized by the body, irreversibly blocks the P2Y12 component of the ADP receptor on the surface of platelets.
+Ticlopidine is a tetrahydro-thienopyridine which, when metabolized by the body, irreversibly blocks the P2Y12 component of the ADP receptor on the surface of platelets.
 Without ADP, fibrinogen does not bind to the platelet surface, preventing platelets from sticking to each other.
 By interfering with platelet function, ticlopidine prevents clots from forming on the inside of blood vessels.
 Anti-platelet effects start within 2 days and reach their maximum by 6 days of therapy.
 Ticlopidine’s effects persist for 3 days after discontinuing ticlopidine although it may take 1–2 weeks for platelet function to return to normal, as the medication affects platelets irreversibly.
 Therefore, new platelets must be formed before platelet function normalizes.

 Pharmacokinetics

 Ticlopidine is ingested orally with 80% bioavailability with rapid absorption.
 Even higher absorption can occur if ticlopidine is taken with food.
 It is metabolized by the liver with both renal and fecal elimination.
 Clearance is nonlinear and varies with repeated dosing.
 After the first dose the half life is 12.6 hours, but with repeated dosing the maximum half life is 4–5 days.
 Clearance is also slower in the elderly.
 The drug is 98% reversibly bound to proteins.